Trusted by 10,000+ Choreographers

 That’s it!
 Your ChoreoClaim Ownership Certificate and your video file are stored in the cloud.

-Why Register with ChoreoClaim?
+Why Register with Choreoclaim?

 Registering your dance work with the ChoreoClaim documents your claim of authorship for your dance choreography.
 When you register with us, your dance will be date-stamped, and given a unique “content ID” number, and your video file will be watermarked and protected in a secure digital locker.
 We will preserve a “chain of custody” to further protect your work.
 Think of the Registry as a “lock box” repository for your dance work.